 Do you have paints, brushes and paper but don't know what to do next?
 In this class, students with some prior experience with watercolor will learn new techniques, improve and refresh existing skills and develop a personal direction in their work.
 Demonstrations and practical exercises focus on paint properties, shadows, composition, color and texture.
 Quick sketches and sustained paintings will be accomplished during this class.
 A variety of subject matter and styles will be explored.
 Class includes one outdoor field trip in San Diego area.

-- NOTE Prerequisite: Any watercolor course.
+Note: Prerequisite: Watercolor I or equivalent experience.
 Suggested textbook: The Watercolor Bible by Joe Garcia.

 Materials: Whatever watercolor materials you already have.